nent/nent/packages/core/src/components/n-analytics/readme.md

-# X-APP-ANALYTICS
+# N-ANALYTICS

 The [\<n-analytics\>](/components/n-analytics) component delegates internal analytics commands to DOM events allowing developers to connect events to any analytics provider.

 ## Actions

 This component can respond to actions.
-See
+See the  [actions](/components/n-analytics/actions) documentation for more information.

 <!-- Auto Generated Below -->